-What is the long-term outlook (prognosis) for people with bleeding esophageal varices?
+What is the long-term prognosis (outlook) for people who have bleeding esophageal varices?

 Treatment with variceal ligation is effective in controlling first-time bleeding episodes in about 90% of patients.
-But, about half of patients treated for bleeding varices with variceal ligation will have another episode of bleeding within 1 to 2 years.
-Medication and lifestyle changes can help reduce the risk of recurrence.
+However, about half of patients treated with variceal ligation will have another episode of bleeding within 1 to 2 years.
+Medication and lifestyle changes can help reduce the risk of recurrence (return of bleeding).

 Liver transplant many be an option for patients who have severe cirrhosis and/or repeated episodes of bleeding varices.
 Liver transplant is only performed at selected centers around the country that meet very strict criteria.